Faculty

 Dr. Hussong studies social and familial influences associated with adolescent substance abuse and comorbid disorders among high-risk youth.
 Visit her online: Developmental Risk and Resilience Lab.

-Dr. Hussong will be accepting a Clinical or Developmental student to start Fall 2020.
+Dr. Hussong plans to admit a new student to start in Fall 2024.

 Jones, Deborah